bradymholt/jsh/README.md

 ## Helpers

 Below is a summarized list of the available helpers.
-You can refer to the [definition file](https://github.com/bradymholt/jsh/releases/latest/download/index.d.ts) for a full list of the helpers and JSDoc documentation for arguments and usage.
+You can refer to the [declaration file](https://github.com/bradymholt/jsh/releases/latest/download/index.d.ts) for a full list of the helpers and JSDoc documentation for arguments and usage.

 **General Scripting**
 |     | Description |